 Bat Noises

 Bats make sounds that are two or three times higher than humans can hear.
-When the flying mammals use echolocation, humans are only sometimes able to make out very quiet clicks.
-Slowed down, the clicks are actually chirps with a distinct tonal progression.
+When bats use echolocation, humans are only sometimes able to make out very quiet clicks.
+Slowed down, the clicks are chirps with a distinct tonal progression.

 Not a bat in the attic?
 Listen to animal in attic sound guide